SIPp

 - Digest/MD5 (example: [authentication username=joe password=schmo])

-- username: username: if no username is specified, the username is taken from the '-s' (service) command line parameter
+- username: username: if no username is specified, the username is taken from the '-au' (authentication username) or '-s' (service) command line parameter

 - password: password: if no password is specified, the password is taken from the '-ap' (authentication password) command line parameter